Exeter is a UNESCO

 City of Literature

-The Book Market is back in town!
+The Book Market is back!

 Upcoming Literary Events across Exeter & Devon

-Silent Book Club in Exeter is returning in 2025 with even more sessions!
+Silent Book Club in Exeter is returning in 2026 with even more sessions!

-Silent Book Club is a global community of readers and introverts, with more than 1000 chapters in 50 countries around the world led by local volunteers.
+Silent Book Club is a global community of readers and introverts, with more than 2000 chapters in 60+ countries around the world led by local volunteers.

 If you would like to attend and would benefit from a book token to purchase a brand new release to read at Silent Book Club please contact us and we'd be happy to help.